 Field-hunting tip

-Look in metamorphic schists and gneisses country — that is the host setting where almandine typically forms.
+Look in metamorphic schists and gneisses country, the host setting where almandine typically forms.
 If you start seeing staurolite, kyanite, sillimanite in float, you are in the right ground.
 Field specimens usually show a dodecahedral or trapezohedral crystals, often with rounded edges habit, so train your eye for that shape before scanning the outcrop.
-In the U.S., the densest reported localities are in New York, Wisconsin, Alabama — start trip planning there.
+In the U.S., the densest reported localities are in Wisconsin, New York, Alabama.
+Start trip planning there.

 Common questions